Why is there a war in Syria?

 Thousands of Shia Muslim militiamen armed, trained and financed by Iran - mostly from Lebanon's Hezbollah movement, but also Iraq, Afghanistan and Yemen - have also fought alongside the Syrian army.

-Saudi Arabia , which is keen to counter Iranian influence, has also armed and financed the rebels.
+Saudi Arabia , which is keen to counter Iranian influence, has armed and financed the rebels, as has the kingdom's Gulf rival, Qatar .

-Israel, meanwhile, has been so concerned by shipments of Iranian weapons to Hezbollah in Syria that it has conducted air strikes in an attempt to thwart them.
+Israel , meanwhile, has been so concerned by what it calls Iran's "military entrenchment" in Syria and shipments of Iranian weapons to Hezbollah that it has conducted hundreds of air strikes in an attempt to thwart them.

 How has the country been affected?